openhealthcare/opal/README.md

 ## More comprehensive documentation

-The documentation is a work in progress.
+Documentation is available at: [http://opal.openhealthcare.org.uk/docs/](http://opal.openhealthcare.org.uk/docs/)

-We'd love any feedback or contributions to it !
+Documentation for specific branches are available at e.g. [http://opal.openhealthcare.org.uk/docs/v0.6.0/](http://opal.openhealthcare.org.uk/docs/v0.6.0/)

-Latest version is at [http://opal.openhealthcare.org.uk/docs/](http://opal.openhealthcare.org.uk/docs/)
+The documentation is a work in progress, and we welcome any feedback or contributions to it !

 Open governance
 ===============